This post was published in Doors & Hardware

 With today’s focus on security for schools, office buildings, and other types of facilities, it will likely become more common to see a building completely surrounded by a fence.
 Each opening in the fence that is equipped with hardware allowing free egress becomes a potential access point – for authorized or unauthorized individuals.
 While I am not recommending that we surround every building with a fence, or that there should be no gates to provide egress from the contained area, the International Building Code (IBC) does address this situation.

-In the 2015 edition of the IBC, this is covered in section 1028.5 – Access to a Public Way, which requires the exit discharge to provide direct and unobstructed access to a public way; typically the public way is a street or alley.
+In recent editions of the IBC, this is covered in section 1028.5 – Access to a Public Way, which requires the exit discharge to provide direct and unobstructed access to a public way; typically the public way is a street or alley.
 The exception to this section states that when access to a public way can’t be provided, a safe dispersal area is required, where building occupants can wait for fire department assistance.
 This safe dispersal area – a location within the fenced area or enclosed court – must meet the following requirements:

 - The safe dispersal area must be large enough to provide at least 5 square feet of space for each building occupant (see below for variations on this requirement for stadiums and I-2 occupancies).